 Spanish National Day

 This holiday goes by many names, including El Día de la Hispanidad and La Fiesta Nacional de España.
-It’s held on October 12, commemorating the day that Cristóbal Colón (Christopher Columbus) arrived in the Americas in 1492.
+It falls on October 12th, commemorating the arrival of Cristóbal Colón (Christopher Columbus) in the Americas in 1492.

 Today the National Day of Spain is celebrated with parades featuring the Spanish Armed Forces and displays of national pride.
 But they also usually highlight other Spanish-speaking cultures, with performers dressed in traditional outfits from different Latin American countries.